bitrise-io/devcenter/_articles/en/troubleshooting/known-xcode-issues.md

     [http://artsy.github.io/blog/2016/04/06/Testing-Schemes](http://artsy.github.io/blog/2016/04/06/Testing-Schemes)
 * [Sometimes it's related to a code which makes Xcode to misbehave](https://github.com/fastlane/fastlane/issues/3874#issuecomment-219991408)
 * Try another Xcode version.

-## Flaky UI tests, UI test cases failing randomly

-This can happen with a really simple project too.
-Even something as simple as:

-    func testAddAnItemGoToDetailsThenDeleteIt() {
-            // Use recording to get started writing UI tests.
-            // Use XCTAssert and related functions to verify your tests produce the correct results.

-            let app = XCUIApplication()
-            let masterNavigationBar = app.navigationBars["Master"]
-            masterNavigationBar.buttons["Add"].tap()

-            let tablesQuery = app.tables
-            let firstElemQuery = tablesQuery.cells.elementBoundByIndex(0)
-            firstElemQuery.tap()
-            app.navigationBars.matchingIdentifier("Detail").buttons["Master"].tap()
-            masterNavigationBar.buttons["Edit"].tap()

-            firstElemQuery.buttons.elementBoundByIndex(0).tap()
-            firstElemQuery.buttons["Delete"].tap()

-            masterNavigationBar.buttons["Done"].tap()

-            XCTAssert(tablesQuery.cells.count == 0)
-        }

-can trigger this issue.

-### Possible solutions

-We could reproduce this issue with the code above, using `Xcode 7.3`.
-The exact same code worked perfectly with `Xcode 7.2.1` while it randomly failed with `7.3`.
-The solution was to use a different iOS Simulator device.
-The test failed _2 out of 3_ on average with the "iPhone 6" simulator device using Xcode 7.3, while it worked perfectly with Xcode 7.2.1.

-Changing the simulator device to "iPhone 6s Plus" solved the issue with `Xcode 7.3`.

 ## Xcode Unit Test fails without any error, with exit code 65